JerseyK/JerseyK.github.io/index.md

 ## About Me:

 Hi!
 My name is Jersey Ann Krupp.
-I am a highly motivated, fresh graduate from Lehigh University with a Master's in Financial Engineering with experience working at the intersection of business and engineering.
+I have experience working at the intersection of medicine, engineering, and business.
 I have demonstrated skills working with diverse teams, managing projects to achieve results, and providing creative solutions for internal and external clients.
 I have strong cross-cultural communication, problem solving, and analytical skills.

 ---